Vocabulary

 “kuma san kuma san nani miteru no?”,

-i.e., the casual version drops the ‘wo’ particle; it uses ‘miteru’, an abbreviation of the casual form ‘mite iru’, instead of the formal ‘masu’ form ‘mite imasu’; and – what we actually are interested in – it uses ‘no’ instead of ‘ka’ to represent the question mark ‘?’.
+i.e., the casual version drops the ‘wo’ particle; it uses ‘miteru’, an abbreviation of the casual form ‘mite iru’, instead of the formal ‘masu’ form ‘mite imasu’; and – what we actually are interested in – it uses ‘no’ instead of ‘ka’ for question mark ‘?’.

 It is also common, particularly in casual conversation, to replace the spoken question mark, either the ‘ka’ or the ‘no’, with a ‘ne?’ or a ‘na?’, which would mean ‘right?’, or to even remove it completely and make clear that it is a question with the intonation: